From Ashes to Glory

 From Ashes to Glory invites you to take up the practice of reflecting on your day, its gifts and graces, and the progress you are making in life with Christ.
 It’s a way of praying the Examen through Lent, with materials by Joseph Tetlow, SJ.

-Each Sunday during Lent 2013, find an introduction to the week’s prayer on the dotMagis blog.
+Each Sunday during Lent, read an introduction to the week’s prayer.
 On Ash Wednesday and the Mondays of Lent and Easter Week, find a brief Scripture passage, steps for reflecting with the Examen, and a closing prayer.

 From Ashes to Glory is based on this version of the Ignatian Examen:

 I say to the Lord: I am content with what I am and have.
 Thank you for stars and universes, for mountains and oceans.
 Thank you for health and home and work, for those I love and those who love me.
 Thank you that I know Jesus Christ and am his—for the Church, and sacraments, and hope in eternal life.
 And thank you for this day.

 Let me see myself and my behavior the way the Holy Spirit has been seeing me, who am God’s splendid creature, adopted and “set free in Christ Jesus” (Romans 3:24).

 I ask what I have done for love—love of God, of others, and of myself.
 If I have decided to change a habit or to grow a virtue, I give myself an account.